Capturing pictures of forests with a camera is a unique challenge.

 I live in the core of the Boreal Forest in the interior of Alaska.
-Also called the northwoods, or the northern forest, mine is a landscape of often spindly spruce trees, quaking aspens, and birches.
-Here, endless opportunities for forest photography abound.
+These woods offer a landscape of spindly spruce trees, quaking aspens, and birches.
+Endless opportunities for forest photography abound.

-For those aiming to improve their forest photography, here are a few things to keep in mind.
+For those aiming to improve their forest photography, here are a few tips to keep in mind.

-However, in an open woodland there is more potential.
-Moonlit forest photography is one such chance to make unique images.
-The moon, when full, casts a surprising amount of light onto the landscape and provides a potential subject in itself.
+In an open woodland, there is more potential.
+Moonlit forest photography is a chance to make unique images.
+The moon, when full, casts a surprising amount of light onto the landscape.
+It also provides a potential subject in itself.

-Shooting dark woods is much like other night photography except that the foregrounds of trees require extra attention.
-Consider how the limbs and trunks fall across the sky and compose so that they compliment, rather than obstruct the background.
+Shooting dark woods is much like other night photography.
+The foregrounds of trees require extra attention.
+Consider how the limbs and trunks fall across the sky.
+Compose so that they complement, rather than obstruct the background.

-Where I live in Alaska, I often have the chance to photograph the northern lights through the trees, and this can be a major challenge.
+Where I live in Alaska, I often have the chance to photograph the northern lights through the trees.
+This can be a major challenge.
 As the lights move across the sky, I’m constantly shifting position to assure that they are visible through the trees.

 The dim light before dawn or after dusk is a very hard time to shoot in the woods.
 Trees, already dark, become black silhouettes.
 Within the forest things are even dimmer, rendering even basic image-making difficult.

-In short, the dark hours are not an ideal time of day.
-The only hope for successful images of the woods during these hours is to find an isolated tree against a backdrop of sky and embrace the silhouette.
+The only hope for a successful shot during these hours is to find a tree silhouette against a backdrop of sky.

-A tripod mounted camera is an absolute must for any shooting in the woods during hours of the day when light is lacking.
-The long exposure times needed make hand holding an impossibility.
+A tripod-mounted camera is an absolute must for shooting in the woods in low light.
+The long exposure times make hand holding an impossibility.
 A fast wide lens, like an f/2.8 or faster, will also be useful in the dark conditions.

-Embrace long exposures and higher ISOs.
+Embrace long exposures and higher ISOs for night forest pictures.
 When the moon is not your subject and the night is dark, consider something like f/2.8, for 3 or 4 seconds at ISO 1600 as a starting point.
 From there, adjust your shutter speed or ISO up and down (but leave your aperture wide open) until you find the exposure you want.

 The low-angle light of the golden hour is often muted on the forest floor.
 The trees block most of the incoming sunlight, leaving behind beams to track across the ground, and through the branches.